 Master of Communication Technology and Policy through the J. Warren McClure School of Information and Telecommunication Systems.
 Specialization options:

-J. Warren McClure School of Communication Systems Management
+J. Warren McClure School of Information and Telecommunication Systems

 The program provides opportunities to study professional journalism or prepare for further academic work by blending professionally oriented classes with mass communication principles, theory and research.
 Courses are available in broadcast journalism, magazine journalism, news writing/editing, public relations and multimedia (with Media Arts and Studies and Visual Communication).